thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 Finds related device of the message originator entity using configured [Relation](/docs/{{docsPrefix}}user-guide/entities-and-relations/#relations) query and adds [attributes](/docs/user-guide/attributes/) or [latest telemetry](/docs/user-guide/telemetry/) values into the message or the message metadata.

-**Configuration**

-Since rule node has multiple configuration sections.
-We decided to separate configuration fields into the same sections here.

 **Configuration: Device relations query**

 * **Direction** - direction of the relation query.
 Either **_From originator_** or **_To originator_**.
 * **Max relation level** - maximum depth for the relation search.
-Optional, if value is not set the depth is unlimited.
+Optional.
+If value is not set the depth is unlimited.
   > **Note:** Search query result returns only one entity even if multiple entities were found.
     * **Fetch last level relation only** - if enabled, forces the rule node to search for related entities only at the level set in the **Max relation level**.
       > **Note:** Available only when **Max relation level** is greater than one.